UtahRETC/intro-programming-python-part-2/units/01 - Class Introduction/Rock Paper Scissors part 1.md

 Create a program that lets you play Rock Paper Scissors against your computer.
 Your program should first randomly choose between rock, paper, or scissors.
 This will be the computer's choice.
-It then should ask the user for their choice with a message of \quoted{Please enter your move:}.
+It should then ask the user for their choice with a message of \quoted{Please enter your move:}.

-Using the two choices, determine the winner based on the rules of Rock Paper Scissors where rock beats scissors, scissors beats paper, and paper beats rock.
-If the player wins, print \quoted{The computer chose <computers choice>, you win!} Otherwise, print \quoted{The computer chose <computers choice>, better luck next time.} \lookhere{Your text output should match this.}
+Next determine the winner based on the rules of Rock Paper Scissors where rock beats scissors, scissors beats paper, and paper beats rock.
+If the player wins, print \quoted{The computer chose <computers choice>, you win!} If the player looses, print \quoted{The computer chose <computers choice>, better luck next time.} Otherwise if it's a tie, print \quoted{The computer chose <computers choice>, it's a tie.} \lookhere{Your text output should match this.}

 ## Example